openshift/openshift-pep/openshift-pep-005-available-web.md

 * No backward incompatible API changes are planned.
 All APIs and SPIs are new.
 * The routers and the routing SPI operate independently of the nodes.
-* An existing application can continue to serve traffic to its original DNS entry, and can configure it's aliases to point to the HA layer as necessary.
+* An existing application can continue to serve traffic to its original DNS entry, and can configure its aliases to point to the HA layer as necessary.

 Rationale